8 Tips On Deciding When To Refinance Your Home Loan

-If your credit history has taken a hit since your previous loan, it may make it less likely you’ll get a good rate.
-With new Comprehensive Credit Reporting being introduced, be sure to exercise positive behavior to help improve your credit score.
+If your credit history has taken a hit since your previous loan, it may make it less likely you'll get a good rate.
+With new Comprehensive Credit Reporting being introduced, be sure to exercise positive behaviour to help improve your credit score.

 Your income situation has changed

 If you don't have a reliable source of income over the period of the loan, i.e. you've moved from PAYG to freelancing, refinancing can be more challenging.
 If you're looking to get a home loan, it's best to have three to four years of history at your current job.

 Refinancing your home loan is a lot to think about, and the benefit of working with a broker is that they will use their experience and market knowledge to find a home loan that is suits your needs -- and do all the legwork for you.
 Bear in mind that your broker may be able to offer more tailored recommendations if you can share your personal financial information, such as evidence of income, expenses and other financial commitments.

 Even if you wish to stay with your current lender, it may be worth speaking to a mortgage broker as they might be able to access a better deal for you.